Morthais/data_structure_final/1-stack.md

 ![Indentation Error](https://user-images.githubusercontent.com/60240900/160950017-478a1f9c-33d8-4767-b0a1-6ce853e2d9a3.png)

-## Stack Functions/Methods in Python
+## Stack Functions in Python

-What is the performance of a stack?
-NOTE: This should probably be answered in the functions section, showing the Big O Notation of each function.
+When considering a data structure it is important to know the performance of that data structure.
+As you learn the functions used by stacks, consider how efficient the stack operation is by reading it's [Big O Notation](https://jarednielsen.com/big-o-notation/)

 |Function|Python Code|Description|Performance|
 |---|---|---|---|